 November 3, 2018

-Nicole Won Hee Maloof and Tammy Nguyen’s two-women exhibition, One Blue Eye, Two Servings, weaves fictional and biographical references to the banana into a complex socio-cultural matrix.
-Maloof’s video, What Color is a Banana?
-(2017) cleverly considers the multi-dimensional nature of this fruit, an ostensibly benign object of nutrition, and a food whose production process requires human intervention and has been perilous for its laborers.
+Nicole Won Hee Maloof and Tammy Nguyen’s two-woman exhibition, One Blue Eye, Two Servings, weaves fictional and biographical references to the banana into a complex socio-cultural matrix.
+Maloof’s video, “What color is a banana?”
+(2017) cleverly considers the multi-dimensional nature of this fruit, an ostensibly benign object of nutrition, and a food whose production process requires human intervention and has been detrimental to its laborers.
 Simultaneously exploring theories around sight, color, race, and language, the artist also analyzes the term banana as a racially-charged slur for Asian Americans.
 Her meticulous etchings serve as stills, freezing the moving image to create moments of pause amongst a dense, engrossing web of political and ontological associations.
 Nguyen’s paintings, which take Book 9 of “The Odyssey” as their departure point, juxtapose Maloof’s network of thinking, expanding the well-known story’s narrative into personal and contemporary terrain.
-Her paintings consider the banana as a weapon and a tool of seduction, incorporating references ranging from America’s military presence in Vietnam to the chaos of natural disasters in the global South.
-Painted on stretched paper instead of canvas, Nguyen’s works are formal and conceptual experiments into flatness and opacity — echoing the thick humidity of the environments she represents and the colonial power structures that have attempt cultural erasure there.
+Her paintings consider the banana as a weapon and a tool of seduction, incorporating references ranging from America’s military presence in Vietnam to the chaos of natural disasters in the Global South.
+Painted on stretched paper instead of canvas, Nguyen’s works are formal and conceptual experiments into flatness and opacity — echoing the thick humidity of the environments she represents and the colonial power structures that have attempted cultural erasure there.
 Inspired by poet and critic John Yau’s ability to complicate tropes of language and painting as they relate to race and American culture, the artists invited him to engage in the following conversation.

 Following is an excerpt of a conversation between Maloof, Nguyen and Yau moderated by Alison Karasyk.
 For the full transcript, please follow this link.
 This conversation was held in conjunction with the exhibition One Blue Eye, Two Servings.

-John Yau: Of the oppressor?
+John Yau: And the racial thing.